Rajvi-P/phylogenetics-final-submission/notebook-log.md

 ```

-## Step 10: Annotate all phylogenetic trees
+## Step 10: Annotation of all phylogenetic trees
 - For each tip, noted strain ID, strain name, and origin of samples.
 Highlighted the strain according to the historically identified waves of plague: the first wave involves the biovar Antiqua, which was highlighted as orange on the tree; the second wave involves the biovar Medievalis, which was highlighted as red on the tree; and the third wave involves the biovar Orientalis, which was highlighted as gray on the tree.